google.com, pub-4591360413847643, DIRECT, f08c47fec0942fa0

 Vented Hard Hats

 Pick hard hats that have built-in vents.
-The designs encourage airflow, which reduces heat accumulation within the helmet.
+The designs promote airflow, which helps reduce heat accumulation within the helmet.

 Vent Covers

-If you are in an environment where debris could get into the helmet, you should use cover covers for vents to ensure airflow while blocking unwanted objects.
+If you are in an environment where debris could enter the helmet, use covers for vents to ensure airflow while blocking unwanted objects.

 Maintain Proper Hygiene